Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

   `TCP_KEEPCNT` socket options.

-This value can be set to `off`, thus disabling the Admin interface for this node, enabling a 'data-plane' mode (without configuration capabilities) pulling its configuration changes from the database.
+This value can be set to `off`, thus disabling the Admin interface for this node, enabling a data plane mode (without configuration capabilities) pulling its configuration changes from the database.

 Example: `admin_listen = 127.0.0.1:8444 http2 ssl`